GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 # Super Gluu
 ## Overview
-[Super Gluu](https://super.gluu.org) is a free two-factor authentication mobile application designed to add extra security for user sign-ins at web and mobile applications secured by a [Gluu Server](https://gluu.org).
+[Super Gluu](https://super.gluu.org) is a free two-factor authentication mobile application designed to work with the [Gluu Server IAM platform](https://gluu.org/docs/ce).

-This section of the docs explains how to enable and configure your Gluu Server to use Super Gluu for user authentication.
+This document explains how to use the Gluu Server's included Super Gluu interception script to implement a two-step, two-factor authentication (2FA) process with username / password as the first step, and Super Gluu as the second step.

 Complete docs for Super Gluu, including a User Guide and Developer Guide, can be found on the [Super Gluu docs site](https://gluu.org/docs/supergluu).

 ### Security
-During device enrollment, Super Gluu uses the [FIDO U2F protocol](https://fidoalliance.org/specifications/overview/) to enroll a public key.
+Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

-Learn more about where Super Gluu entries are stored in LDAP, the Gluu Server FIDO discovery endpoint, and managing FIDO devices using SCIM in the Gluu Server [FIDO U2F docs](./U2F.md).
+Learn more about FIDO U2F in the [spec](https://fidoalliance.org/specifications/overview/)

 ### Open source
 Super Gluu is based on the free open source [oxPush 3](https://github.com/GluuFederation/oxPush3) source code.